top of page

 Photo : Peach Mystique

-Sydney Power Pop quartet Gavin Bowles & The Distractions hit the ground running in 2023;
+Sydney Power Pop quartet Gavin Bowles & The Distractions hit the ground running in 2023; after releasing

-and “Here Comes The Heartache”) and blazing through a stellar run of headline shows,
+a series of catchy singles and blazing through a stellar run of headline shows across the country,

 Bowles has made a name for himself recording and touring Aus in various outfits over the years,